jundalisay/spblist/content/en/research/descartes/philosophy/part-4/article-163.md

 There are those who say that this decline does not always remain the same in the same parts of the earth, but changes with time.

 This should not be seen as surprising: not only because iron is daily transferred from one part of the earth to another by men, but also because its lumps, which are in this outer earth, can be corrupted in some places with time, and others can be generated in others, either by the interior of the earth was subdued.

+#### 170. Why can the declination be smaller in a magnet standing above one of its poles than when its poles are equally distant from the Earth?

+Some say that:
+- this declination does not exist in a spherical magnet above its South pole in these Northern regions, or above its North pole in the Southern regions, when it is standing perpendicularly
+- when it is placed on a boat in such a way that a certain part of its equator always accurately faces the North and opposite faces the South.

+I have not yet tested this through any experiment.

+I think that the declination in such a magnet is not entirely the same, and perhaps not even as significant, as in a magnet whose poles are equally distant from the Earth.

+This is because the virtual photons in this upper region of the Earth not only return from one pole to the other along lines equally distant from its center.

+But also, everywhere except under the equator, some particles ascend from its interior parts.
+The rotation of a magnet standing above its poles primarily depends on these outermost particles, while the declination primarily depends on the inner particles.